wkasunsampath/pdfMake-sinhala/README.md

 # pdfMake-sinhala
 Sinhala Unicode support for pdfMake - PDF Library

+## Getting Started

+> [pdfmake](https://github.com/bpampuch/pdfmake) is library for PDF printing in pure JavaScript.

+By default pdfmake uses [Roboto](https://fonts.google.com/specimen/Roboto) font, which does not support Unicode characters.

+This package is an extension for adding sinhala unicode character support.
+It comes with a iscolapotha unicode font support.

 ## Usage

 > Note: You **don't** need to include `vfs_fonts.js` file from pdfmake library.